Miss Universe 2014 Official Candidates

 2013: Ecuador: Alejandra Argudo (Top 12 – Top Model South America)

-Negotiations between Ceará State Secretary of Tourism, Brazil, and Miss Universe Organization started late September 2013, when MUO directors travelled to Fortaleza to start dialogues and arrangement of pageant activities in the city.
-On January 11, 2014, Bismarck Maia, State Secretary of Tourism, confirmed the event be held at Centro de Eventos do Ceará, in Ceará’s capital.
-Maia announced the latest development to Fortaleza’s market leading newspaper, Diário do Nordeste, that the pageant will be held in the said city and location.
+Negotiations between Ceará State Secretary of Tourism, Brazil, and Miss Universe Organization started in late September 2013, when MUO directors traveled to Fortaleza to start dialogues and arrangement of pageant activities in the city.
+On January 11, 2014, Bismarck Maia, State Secretary of Tourism, announced the latest development to Fortaleza’s market leading newspaper, Diário do Nordeste, confirming that the event would be held at Centro de Eventos do Ceará, in Ceará’s capital.

-On March 27, 2014, Annette Cammer, national licenses director of Miss Universe Organization answeared via an e-mail conversation to a question by a nacional directive that the 2014 Miss Universe pageant would not be held in Ceará’s capital as promised and announced by local authorities.
-In Brazil, four other cities – Rio de Janeiro, Ribeirão Preto, Porto Alegre and Manaus are been in consideration by MUO to replace Fortaleza’s bid, retired in May 20.
+On March 27, 2014, Annette Cammer, national licenses director of Miss Universe Organization answered via an e-mail conversation to a question by a national directive that the 2014 Miss Universe pageant would not be held in Ceará’s capital as promised and announced by local authorities.
+Fortaleza’s bid was officially retired on May 20, and four other Brazilian cities – Rio de Janeiro, Ribeirão Preto, Porto Alegre and Manaus were being considered by MUO as a replacement.